Serves: 3-4 | Difficulty: Easy/Medium

 - Give it a good stir, and leave to simmer for about 10 minutes on a very low heat.
 Stirring occasionally so that it doesn’t stick to the pan.

 - Add your peas and cook for five more minutes.

 - The sauce should go a brownish green colour and should be nicely thick, if its too thick add a little boiling water.

 *If you add all the stock at once it will be watery and clumpy and will take a lot more stirring and work to get it to go smooth.
 Otherwise you’ll have clumps of very spicy, soggy flour lumps to bite into.

 This is one only curries I have ever cooked other than a bog standard Korma.
-I have never enjoyed hot and spicy food, but I wanted to expand the sorts of things we were eating.
+I have never enjoyed hot food and have allergies to many things including Chilli’s, but I wanted to expand the sorts of things we were eating.
 You can add more or less curry powder to change the heat in this curry of course, and one of my friends added chilli’s to it to give it a bit more of a kick.
 I really enjoyed cooking and eating this one!
 (Though don’t lean over the pan when you add the curry powder of your eyes will begin to stream!)

 You can pre-cook the chicken but it won’t be as moist this way.
 However this can reduce the cooking time by about 30 minutes.